 The proposed bill amends Title 35 of the Pennsylvania Consolidated Statutes to create the Reproductive Health Services Address Confidentiality Program, designed to protect the addresses of individuals participating in reproductive health services who may be at risk of violence.
 It introduces a new chapter, CHAPTER 56A, which outlines the program's scope, definitions, eligibility criteria, application and certification processes, and participant rights, including the issuance of a substitute address.
-The bill establishes a certification process lasting three years and mandates that state and local government entities accept the substitute address as the official address for participants.
-It also includes a waiver process for government entities to access a participant's actual address under specific conditions, along with penalties for violations of confidentiality.
+Key provisions include a three-year certification process for eligible individuals and mandates for state and local government entities to accept the substitute address, while also detailing circumstances under which actual addresses may be disclosed and establishing penalties for violations.

 Statutes/Laws affected: